danhenly/danhenly.github.io/_posts/2019-10-14-StatConMidterm.md

 **Expanded Concept**

-to determine whether or not there has been a grave abuse of discretion amounting to lack or excess of jurisdiction on any part or instrumentality of the government
+Determine whether or not there has been a grave abuse of discretion amounting to lack or excess of jurisdiction on any part or instrumentality of the government